-- 8.1 The last three years have demonstrated our reliance on technology and the way in which technology can shape and influence how we deliver services and work as an organisation in the future.
-We continue to review our cyber resilience and information governance arrangements to ensure that they are fit for purpose and robust and continue to support new and innovative ways of working. - 8.2 The Council's financial management, governance and reporting arrangements have been assessed against the financial management standards set out within the CIPFA Financial Management Code (2019).
+- 8.1 We rely heavily on technology, and the way in which technology can shape and influence how we deliver services and work as an organisation in the future.
+We continue to review our cyber resilience and information governance arrangements to ensure that they are fit for purpose and robust and continue to support new and innovative ways of working, such as the ethical and responsible use of Artificial Intelligence. - 8.2 The Council's financial management, governance and reporting arrangements have been assessed against the financial management standards set out within the CIPFA Financial Management Code (2019).
 The Code is based upon the standards set out elsewhere within the Annual Governance Statement and the Council is considered to be compliant with the Code.
-Improvement actions arising from the review include consideration of how the Council can build upon existing practice in its budget consultation with stakeholders and strengthening existing reporting arrangements. - 8.3 In addition to these areas, there are some specific areas which will be held under review pending the outcome of current transformation and change activity: - Leadership culture and capacity - Capacity and resources to lead, develop and deliver ongoing and future programme of transformation and change - Strategic Procurement - · Workforce planning and organisational development - Use of the Financial Strategy to address financial pressures - Our approach to community engagement and empowerment.
+Improvement actions arising from the review include consideration of how the Council can build upon existing practice in its budget consultation with stakeholders and strengthening existing reporting arrangements. - 8.3 In addition to these areas, there are some specific areas which will be held under review pending the outcome of current transformation and change activity: - Leadership culture and capacity - · Capacity and resources to lead, develop and deliver ongoing and future programme of transformation and change - Strategic Procurement - Workforce planning and organisational development - Use of the Financial Strategy to address financial pressures - Our approach to community engagement and empowerment.